wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 ---
-title: Japanese grammar
+title: 文法 (grammar)
-description: Explaining Japanese grammar terms
+description: How this site explains Japanese grammar
 layout: ../../layouts/MainLayout.astro
 ---

 Academic linguists study every language spoken on earth (and then some).
-They've had to develop a sort of "meta-language" in order to describe differences and similarities across countless languages.
-The words they use have very specific meanings and can be used to describe _any_ language.
+They've had to develop a sort of "meta-language" to describe the differences and similarities across countless languages.
+(The author calls this meta-language "linguistic-grammarian".)
+The words in this language have very specific meanings and can be used to describe _any_ language.

-That is an incredibly difficult undertaking!
+Learning this meta-language is an incredibly difficult undertaking!

 ### For layman not linguists

-As a layman, trying to follow and understand two linguists describing some aspect of an unfamiliar language can be an exercise in frustration.
-The conversations are full of arcane grammatical jargon and extremely nuanced meanings.
-It can be quite hard to understand. ("It's all Greek to me" doesn't begin to cover it!)
+As a layman, trying to follow and understand two linguists describing aspects of an unfamiliar language can be an exercise in frustration.
+The conversations are full of arcane grammatical jargon and extremely nuanced points that can be quite hard to grasp. ("It's all Greek to me" doesn't begin to cover it!)

-Fortunately, our needs are _slightly_ more modest: we only wish to diagram sentences in _one_ language: Japanese.
+Fortunately, our needs are at least _slightly_ more modest: we only wish to diagram sentences in _one_ language: Japanese.

-Further, we _presume_ a base level Japanese understanding.
-Specifically, readers should know at least a hundred or so simple Japanese words and at least be able to construct _basic_ Japanese sentences.
+Further, we _presume_ at least a basic level of Japanese language skills.
+Specifically, readers should know at least a hundred or so simple Japanese words and be able to construct _basic_ Japanese sentences.
+Readers should possess something like a young, native child's capability in the language (but with adult understanding of concepts).

-Again, we're only diagramming structure (syntax), not meaning (semantics).
+We're also only diagramming structure (syntax), not meaning (semantics).
 One doesn't need deep nuanced understanding of Japanese to make sense of these diagrams.

 This _doesn't_ mean it's easy, though!
-Japanese grammar and syntax is quite complex in it's own right.
-It also differs from English grammar in often quite subtle ways.
+Japanese grammar and syntax is quite complex in its own right.
+It often differs from English grammar in quite subtle ways.

-Worse, this site uses the author's native language, English, to explain how to create these diagrams.

-Explaining things in one language by using another can introduce all sorts of unintended confusion.
+Worse, explaining things in one language by using another can introduce all sorts of unintended confusion.
 Like it or not, the languages we speak literally train the neural pathways in our brains.
-We tend to "think" in our own languages even when attempting to learn another.
+We tend to "think" in our own languages even when attempting to learn another (often causing confusion).

-True fluency requires "thinking" in the target languages (more on this below).
+True fluency requires "thinking" in the target languages, something we hope to encourage with these diagrams.

 ### Japanese terminology

-While the diagrams themselves will _never_ contain any grammatical jargon, we are forced to use grammatical terminology to explain how they are constructed.
+While the diagrams themselves will _never_ contain any grammatical jargon in either language, we are forced to use grammatical terminology to explain how they are constructed.

-Because English and Japanese grammatical terms can have subtly different meanings, _this site always uses the Japanese terms_!
+Because English and Japanese grammatical terms can have subtly different meanings, _this site always prefers the Japanese terms_!
 Whenever possible, we also provide English equivalents or translations, but when the meanings differ, no matter how subtly, we **always** intend the Japanese word and the Japanese meaning.

 The English word "noun" and the Japanese word <ruby>名詞<rp>(</rp><rt>めいし